cassidoo/react-tailwind-tabs/README.md

 Don't clone the repo, don't `npm install` anything, just copy the `TailwindTabs.jsx` file into your own codebase.
 People install too much these days.

 This project assumes you have React (16+) and Tailwind already installed.
-It's also compatible with Preact, but not _as_ tested so YMMV.
+It's also compatible with Preact (just change the import at the top), but not _as_ tested so YMMV.
 You can use this with any bundler!

 I didn't want to mess with Tailwind JIT stuff for custom color classes, so just edit the classes at the top of the file for the colors that you want!